 After 17 years, MAF transferred us to their U.S. based, home-staff.
 There I got my second dream job.
 I became a writer.
 I produced web and paper copy, technical manuals, articles, and blog posts.
 While editing MAF’s international e-zine, I wrote a weekly column.
 After a 5-year run, I was encouraged to collect and publish the best of them in my first book, Call For News.

-Recently I stepped back from most daily MAF duties to focus on writing full-time.
+In 2015 I left MAF to focus on writing full-time.
 I continue to travel in the US and abroad, teaching, speaking and reporting.
 My wife and I live in southern Idaho and, when I’m not writing or flying, I enjoy reading, astronomy, photography, painting, piano, golf, and skiing.